ldjennings/RBE502Quadrotor/README.md

 # RBE502Quadrotor
-Designing a control scheme for a quadrotor
+Designing a control scheme for a quadrotor.
+Please refer to 502 Controller